 Dissociative identity disorder is the result of repeated or long-term childhood trauma.
 It cannot form after 6 to 9 years of age.
 Therefore, there must be children who can be diagnosed with DID.
 Because children are diagnosed with DID more rarely than adults are, some assume that DID is not valid or that it does not truly form as a response to childhood trauma.
 What this position fails to take into account is that that although DID must form while an individual is still a child, it can fully manifest or become apparent at any age.
 Even many adults with DID are often not immediately diagnosable to such, and clinicians who have no training regarding dissociation might never realize if one or more of their patients have DID.
 DID in adults is often at first mistaken for a variety of other conditions, and DID is even harder to recognize in children.

-Not only is DID possible in children, it is something that is not created or encouraged by clinicians but in fact is something that clinicians stress must not be worsened by acknowledging alters as literal realities instead of dissociative parts that should be helped to integrate into one whole.
-Entire books address how to promote integration in children.
-Books related to recognizing and treating dissociation in children include The Dissociative Child: Diagnosis, Treatment and Management edited by Joyanna Silberg (a chapter of which can be found online here), Dissociative Children: Bridging the Inner and Outer Worlds by Lynda Shirar, The Child Survivor: Healing Developmental Trauma and Dissociation by Joyanna L. Silberg, and Dissociation in Traumatized Children and Adolescents: Theory and Clinical Interventions edited by Sandra Wieland (which can be found online here).
+Not only is DID possible in children, it is something that is not created or encouraged by clinicians.
+In contrast, clinicians stress that childhood DID must not be worsened by treating alters as separate individuals instead of dissociative parts that should be helped to integrate into one whole.
+Several books address how to promote integration in children.
+Books related to recognizing and treating dissociation in children include The Dissociative Child: Diagnosis, Treatment and Management edited by Joyanna Silberg (a chapter of which can be found online here), Dissociative Children: Bridging the Inner and Outer Worlds by Lynda Shirar, The Child Survivor: Healing Developmental Trauma and Dissociation by Joyanna Silberg, and Dissociation in Traumatized Children and Adolescents: Theory and Clinical Interventions edited by Sandra Wieland (which can be found online here).

-Finally, there was an entire article about how psychiatric nurses can recognize and treat dissociation and dissociative disorders in children.
-It has since been redacted due to references that could not be verified, but it itself is still referenced in many other similar case studies and studies and can confirm the way in which clinicians were meant to react to dissociation and alters in children and adolescents.
-It can be found here (Weber, 2009).5
+Finally, there was an article about how psychiatric nurses can recognize and treat dissociation and dissociative disorders in children.
+It has since been redacted due to references that could not be verified, but it itself is still referenced in many other similar case studies and articles and can confirm the way in which clinicians were meant to react to dissociation and alters in children and adolescents.
+It can be found here (Weber, 2009).8